LaurentVeyssier/Topic-Modeling-and-Document-Categorization-using-Latent-Dirichlet-Allocation/README.md

 # LDA

 Latent means hidden, Dirichlet is a type of probability distribution.
 Latent Dirichlet Allocation means that we are trying to find all the probability distributions and they are hidden.
+Let’s break this name down to see what it means:

+- First, the topics are unseen, unobserved.
+In other words, the model looks at a bunch of documents and tries to figure out the topics that best explain where those documents come from.
+This is what latent means: the topics are hypothesized.
+- Second, Dirichlet is a kind of probability distribution.
+So this just refers to the specific type of probability distribution that is being used to estimate the prior probability of each unseen topic.
+What is a prior probability?
+Think about it this way: we’re trying to guess which topics best describe the data set.
+For each document we look at, we have our current best guess.
+Then, we update our guess based on what we find.
+So, the Dirichlet is the specific probability distribution that we use to represent our current best guess about topics.
+- Third, allocation means that we’re trying to spread words around into the topics they belong to.
+What is the probability that “smog” or “record high” are a part of the CLIMATE topic?
+This allocation is similar to dimension reduction (if you are familiar with principal components analysis): which words can be joined together to form a single topic, where the aggregate topic is more meaningful than the individual words that make it up?

-Topic modeling and document categorization can be summarized in two steps:
+So Topic modeling and document categorization can be summarized in two steps:
 - identify the distribution of to-be-determined topics in the documents analyzed
 - identify the distribution of words or cluster of words in these topics